Variable Voltage Alternators

-Prior to the year 2000 or so alternators produced 14.4-14.7 volts, and a few close to 15 volts.
+Prior to the year 2000, alternators produced 14.4-14.7 volts, and a few close to 15 volts.
 This adequately charged caravan and motorhome auxiliary batteries.
 Furthermore, where it did not, voltage boosting assisted.

 Typical smart alternator – note extra-wide belt pulley.
 Pic: original source unknown.

 Variable voltage alternator problems with caravans – temperature compensating

 These produce about 14.2 volts when the engine is cold.
 This decreases to about 13.2 volts as the engine warms.
 Lead-acid and AGM battery charging, however, needs up to 14.4 volts.
 Charging such batteries directly from these alternators is thus not effective.

 Dc-dc alternator charging nevertheless fixes this problem.
 It accepts voltage available, boosting it to the levels required.
 This assists high current appliances that are far from the alternator or connected via a too thin cable.

 All alternators must ensure the starter battery has charge priority.
 This is done by a voltage-sensitive relay.
 The relay precludes auxiliary batteries charging until the starter battery exceeds about 13.6 volts.
 It also disconnects if the starter battery voltage falls below 12.6.
 Used as above, temperature compensating alternators are not a problem with RV batteries.